tgstoecker/A2TEA.Workflow/README.md

 This workflow combines RNA-seq analyses (differential gene expression) with evolutionary analyses -> gene family expansion events.
 We use Orthofinder2 to infer gene duplication events and integrate these with significant physiological reaction patterns in the compared species.

+The newest releases of the workflow and WebApp now allow for final results without the need for transcriptomic data for *all* species during the workflow steps.
-At the moment for each species A2TEA requires as input RNA-Seq reads (both PE/SE possible) suitable for a differential expression experiments (control vs. treatment), either a genomic or transcriptomic fasta file + annotation (.gtf) as well as a peptide fasta.
+Nevertheless, if possible the workflow should be run with input RNA-Seq reads (both PE/SE possible) suitable for a differential expression experiments (control vs. treatment), either a genomic or transcriptomic fasta file + annotation (.gtf) as well as a peptide fasta per species.
+This way, valuable phylogenetic information from species without available expression information for the conditions under investigation can be included.
 Functional information per species can be provided by the user or can be optionally inferred by our tool [AHRD](https://github.com/groupschoof/AHRD) during the workflow.

 You can use the the A2TEA_finished.RData output in your own R terminal/Rstudio or use our **[A2TEA.WebApp](https://github.com/tgstoecker/A2TEA.WebApp)** which was specifically designed to allow for interactive inspection, visualization, filtering & export of the results and subsets.
 We feature a tutorial for its usage and details on how to work with the results of a A2TEA.Workflow analysis run.